Sahil2055/Personal-Finance-Tracker/README.md

 ---

-## Files and Folders
+## 📁Files and Folders

 The project repository is organized as follows:

+-   `README.md`: This file, which provides a detailed overview of the project.
+-   `Personal Finance Tracker Workbook.twbx`: The final, interactive Tableau Packaged Workbook file.
+You can open this file with Tableau Desktop to view the live dashboard.
 -   `data/`
     -   `Personal Finance Tracker.xlsx`: The raw dataset containing Income and Expenses sheets.
+    -   `Summary Sheet.png`: The sheet for raw visualization with KPIs.
 -   `output/`
+    -   `Personal Finance Tracker Dashboard.pdf`: The pdf of final, interactive Tableau Dashboard.
+You can open this pdf to view the look of final dashboard.
+    -   `Personal Finance Tracker Dashboard.png`: The image of final, interactive Tableau Dashboard.
+You can open this image to view the look of final dashboard.
-    -   `Personal Finance Tracker Dashboard.twbx`: The final, interactive Tableau Packaged Workbook file.
+    -   `Personal Finance Tracker Workbook.twbx`: The final, interactive Tableau Packaged Workbook file.
 You can open this file with Tableau Desktop to view the live dashboard.
+    -   `Personal Finance Tracker.twb`: The final, interactive Tableau non-packaged version of Workbook file.
 -   `presentation/`
-    -   `Personal Finance Tracker Project.pptx`: The project presentation slides.
+    -   `Personal Finance Tracker Presentation.pdf`: The presentation file that explains the project's goals, methods, and results..
--   `README.md`: This file, which provides a detailed overview of the project.
+-   `.gitattributes & .gitignore`: These are technical files that help GitHub manage the repository correctly.
+You don't need to worry about them!

 ---